Create a Website Account - Manage notification subscriptions, save form progress and more.

 We reserve the right to book the full event center, for all 12 hours, 6 months out.
-If your event is within the next 6 months, we can allow bookings of the space hourly with a 4-hour minimum.
-View the rate sheet.
+If your event is within the next 6 months, we can book the space hourly with a 4-hour minimum.

-If your event is within the next 6 months, we allow the space to be rented hourly with a 4-hour minimum.
+If your event is within the next 6 months, we allow the space to be rented hourly with an hourly minimum.
 Hours must include time needed for set-up and clean-up.

 If you need more time, we can add at the hourly rate.

 View the preferred caterers and beverage vendors list.
-You may request to use your own caterer for an additional fee.
-View the rate sheet for details.
+You may request to use your own caterer for an additional $250 fee.
 All caterers must provide proof of MN license, insurance (if serving alcohol, name the City as additionally insured), and be approved by facility management 30 days before the event.

 All food must be prepared in a commercial kitchen or by a licensed food supplier.
 Main entrees, appetizers and desserts must be provided by a licensed food supplier.

 Alcohol on City property is allowed in designated event areas and with an additional permit.
 Alcohol requires an insured catering or bartending service (provide proof of insurance 30 days prior).
 Additionally, a Park Patrol Officer is required at the event during the entire duration of the rental.
-View the rate sheet for details.

 An additional alcohol permit is required as well as hiring both an insured bartender (provide proof of insurance 30 days prior) and Park Patrol.

 This isn’t something we can guarantee, however, as we get closer to the event, we would be able to consider an overnight storage fee.

 No, this isn’t something we permit from a liability standpoint.

 No, we can add time as plans finalize.
 The 30 day mark is when we need to solidify details.

 We can add time to your rental.
 Reminder the doors remain locked until scheduled.
 Look for a final invoice 30 days prior, and with payment, we’ll secure the staff to open the doors as early as you need.